laurentvv/liquid-chain-ai/README.md

 </p>

-## Welcome dear developer!
+## Welcome dear developer! 👋

-This repository contains **examples**, **tutorials**, and **applications** for building with Liquid AI open-weight models and the open-source LEAP SDK.
+This repository contains **examples**, **tutorials**, and **applications** built with Liquid AI open-weight models and the open-source LEAP SDK.

-Whether you're looking to fine-tune models, deploy to edge devices, or build complete applications, you'll find resources here to get started.
+Whether you're looking to customize models, deploy to laptops, edge devices, or build complete applications, you'll find resources here to get started.

-## What are you looking for?
+## What are you looking for? 🔍

 - [Local agentic workflow examples](#local-agentic-workflow-examples)
 - [Fine tune an LFM2 model](#fine-tune-an-lfm2-model)